Philadelphia Shafting Works

 The main building was 500 feet long with an unobstructed view along the entire length.
 There was rail access, as at 18th and Hamilton Streets, for bringing in coal and ore and shipping out product.

-The sequence of events after Cresson moved out is the typical sequence for the neighborhood: an iron industry needs more room and moves elsewhere; Baldwin Locomotive Works (BLW) takes over the vacated buildings; BLW moves out in 1926 and the buildings are demolished; warehouses spring up on the vacant land; the warehouses are torn down just before the Franklin Town project is announced; surface parking lots survive for decades on the unbuilt lots.
+The sequence of events after Cresson moved out is the typical sequence for the neighborhood: an iron industry needs more room and moves elsewhere; Baldwin Locomotive Works (BLW) takes over the vacated buildings; BLW moves out in 1926 and the buildings are demolished or converted to warehouses; the warehouses are torn down just before the Franklin Town project is announced; surface parking lots survive for decades on the vacant lots.

 The same happened at 18th and Hamilton Street, although the Tabor Manufacturing Company moved into the northern half of Cresson's lot (the real estate still in the Cresson family).
 There is nice photographic documentation of the Callowhill Cut dig next to the building on the southern half of the parcel.